jorge3fernandes/City_of_Brockton_R/README.md

 # City of Brockton - Fighting crime using Data Science

-This project is focused on web scraping the Brockton Police wesitefor 911 call logs to identify opportunities to fight crimes.
+This project is focused on web scraping the Brockton Police website for dispatch logs to identify opportunities to fight crimes.

-To get details on the analysis, please look into BPD_CallLog.Rmd.
+For more details look into;
+- crawler.r for how I'm crawling the website
+- Parser.r for how I'm conversing the PDFs to texts and extracting relevant informations
+- Analysis.r for how I'm shaping the data and extracting meaning insights

-######This is a work in progress, so feel free to contact me via email (jorge3fernandes@gmail.com) if you have some ideas that you'd like to discuss.
+##This is a work in progress, so feel free to contact me via email (jorge3fernandes@gmail.com) if you have some ideas that you'd like to discuss.